apache/pulsar-site/content/reference/latest/config/reference-configuration-broker.md

 # Broker
 !> This page is automatically generated from code files.
 If you find something inaccurate, feel free to update `org.apache.pulsar.broker.ServiceConfiguration`.
-Do NOT edit this markdown file manually.
-Manual changes will be overwritten by automatic generation.
 ## Required
 ### clusterName
 Name of the cluster to which this broker belongs to